Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-\underline{$\Lambda_c$ decays} 0.2cm The branching fractions of the Cabibbo-favored two-body decays of $\Lambda_c^+$ are listed in Table~\ref{tab:BRs}.
-Many of them such as $\Sigma^+\phi$, $\Xi^{(*)}K^{(*)+}$ and $\Delta ^{++}K^-$ can proceed only through $W$-exchange.
-Experimental measurement of them implies the importance of $W$-exchange, which is not subject to color suppression in charmed baryon decays.
-Both Belle \cite{Zupanc} and BESIII \cite{BES:pKpi} have measured the absolute branching fraction of the decay $\Lambda_c^+\to pK^-\pi^+$.
-A new average of $(6.28\pm0.32)\%$ for this benchmark mode is quoted by the Particle Data Group (PDG) \cite{PDG}.
-Doubly Cabibbo-suppressed decay $\Lambda_c^+\to pK^+\pi^-$ has been observed by Belle \cite{Belle:DCS} and LHCb \cite{LHCb:DCS}.
-It is thus important to search for the two-body modes which are doubly Cabibbo-suppressed: $pK^{0(*)}$ and $nK^{+(*)}$.
+The BFs for Cabibbo-favored two-body decays of $\Lambda_c^+$ are summarized in Table~\ref{tab:BRs}.
+Among them, a few channels are still elusive from experimental measurements because amplitude analyses must be conducted in the same manner as those in the studies of $\Lambda_c^+\to \Lambda \rho^+$~\cite{BESIII:2022udq} and $\Sigma^{*+}\eta$~\cite{BESIII:2024mbf}.
+Several decay modes such as $\Sigma^+\phi$, $\Xi^{(*)}K^{(*)+}$ and $\Delta^{++}K^-$ proceed exclusively through $W$-exchange processes.
+The experimental observations of these decays highlight the significant role of $W$-exchange, which is not subject to color suppression.
+Belle~\cite{Zupanc} and BESIII~\cite{BES:pKpi} measured the absolute BF for the decay $\Lambda_c^+\to pK^-\pi^+$.
+The PDG reported a new average of $(6.24 \pm 0.28)\%$ for the benchmark mode \cite{PDG}.
+In addition, the doubly Cabibbo-suppressed decay $\Lambda_c^+\to pK^+\pi^-$ was observed by Belle \cite{Belle:DCS} and LHCb \cite{LHCb:DCS}, emphasizing the need to search for two-body doubly Cabibbo-suppressed modes, such as $pK^{0(*)}$ and $nK^{+(*)}$.